 Stephen J. Small is recognized as the nation’s leading authority on private land protection options and strategies.
 Before authoring the Federal Tax Law of Conservation Easements and Preserving Family Lands: Book I, Book II, and Book III and his latest book, The Business of Open Space: What’s Next??, Steve wrote the federal Income Tax Regulations on Conservation Easements as attorney-advisor in the Office of Chief Counsel of the Internal Revenue Service.

-Steve Epting is the national coordinator for the tribal Clean Water Act (CWA) section 319 program, as well as a team member in the Healthy Watersheds Program at the U.S. Environmental Protection Agency.
-Steve has a master’s degree from University of Maryland, where he conducted research to model wetland-stream connectivity using field-based and geospatial datasets.
+Steve Epting is national coordinator of the Tribal Clean Water Act (CWA) Section 319 Nonpoint Source Program, in addition to serving as a team member in the Healthy Watersheds Program at the U.S. Environmental Protection Agency.
+His work focuses on assisting states, tribes and partners in implementing watershed-based approaches to protect and restore water quality associated with nonpoint source pollution.
+Steve has a M.S. from University of Maryland, where he conducted research to model wetland-stream connectivity using field-based and geospatial datasets.

 Steve Swartz recently retired as general counsel for the Humane Society Wildlife Land Trust, a national land trust based in Washington, D.C.
 Before taking that position in 1999, he was in private practice for nearly 20 years concentrating in the areas of real estate law and governmental regulation with particular emphasis on litigation, arbitration, dispute resolution and loss prevention.
 He has presented programs on various aspects of conservation, real estate and construction law and litigation avoidance for non-profit and business audiences, including at prior Rallies.
 He is a member of the Land Trust Accreditation Commission and an alumnus of the Alliance’s Conservation Defense Advisory Council.
 He continues to serve as a senior attorney for the Wildlife Land Trust’s parent organization focusing on litigation and risk management.